xapian/xapian-docsprint/howtos/facets.rst

 The accuracy of Xapian's faceting capability is determined by the number of records that are examined by Xapian whilst it is searching.
-You can control this number by specifying the `checkatleast` value of `get_mset`;
-however it is important to be aware that increasing this number may have an effect on overall query performance.
+You can control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset`; however it is important to be aware that increasing this number may have an effect on overall query performance.

 In Development